Entry to the property

 The property manager/owner must give the tenant a Notice of lessor's intention to sell (Form 10) which must include details of how they plan to market the property.

 Show property to a prospective tenant24 hoursA reasonable amount of time must have passed since the last entry for this reason.
 There are different rules for open houses.
-The tenant must have also given a Notice of Intention to Leave (Form 13) or a Resident leaving Form R13 for rooming accommodation, or received a Notice to leave (Form 12) or Form R12 for rooming accommodation.
+The tenant must have also given a Notice of Intention to Leave (Form 13) or a Resident leaving Form R13 for rooming accommodation, or received a Notice to leave (Form 12) or Notice to leave (Form R12) for rooming accommodation.

 To allow a valuation of the property24 hours